signalspec/signalspec/docs/expressions.md

 	_
 (underscore `_` or `ignore`)

-**down:** Evaluates to itself.
-When used as an operand, that operator returns `ignore` too.
-It is an error for `ignore` to reach hardware.
+**down:** When used as an operand, that operator returns `ignore` too.
+If `ignore` is sent as part of a signal, the implementation may warn or replace it with a convenient value of its choice.
 **up:** Pushed value is discarded, match always succeeds.

 ### Arithmetic expressions